graphql-dotnet/server/docs/migration/migration7.md

 #### Subscriptions / WebSocket connections

-- WebSocket support has been moved into the main project and is included within the middleware above; no separate configuration is necessary
+- WebSocket support has been moved into the main project (Transports.AspNetCore) and is included within the middleware above; no separate configuration is necessary
 - No 3rd party dependencies required (i.e. DataFlow or System.Reactive)
 - WebSocket connections now support both the GraphQLWs and SubscriptionsTransportWs protocols
 - Tighter adherence to the respective protocol, with configurable timeouts